hpfxd/PandaSpigot/README.md

     - World and player data saving

 See a full list of patches [here](./patches/).

+## Using
+You can download the latest pre-built artifact [here](https://nightly.link/hpfxd/PandaSpigot/workflows/build/master/Server%20JAR).

 ## Building
 To compile PandaSpigot, you'll need: